Embedded Multilevel Regression and Poststratification: Model-based Inference with Incomplete Auxiliary Information: Simulation studies

-We assume that the inclusion mechanism is missing at random (MAR) and depends only on the fully observed $Z$.
-The inclusion probabilities $Pr(I=1| Z)$ are based on the cross-tabulation of the three $Z$ variables, $Z_{cat} \in \{1,\ldots, M\}$, with values drawn from different ranges.
+We assume that the inclusion mechanism depends only on the fully observed $Z$.
+The inclusion probabilities $\textrm{Pr}(I=1\mid Z)$ are based on the cross-tabulation of three $Z$ variables, $Z_{cat} \in \{1,\ldots, M\}$, with values drawn from different ranges.
 Table~\ref{inc-pr} gives the cell indices and ranges of inclusion probabilities.
 We randomly draw values with replacement from each interval of equally spaced probabilities and assign them to the corresponding cells.
-We draw 200 repeated samples from the population with the pre-specified inclusion mechanism $\textrm{Pr}(I=1| Z)$.
+We draw 200 repeated samples from the population with the pre-specified inclusion mechanism $\textrm{Pr}(I=1\mid Z)$.
+The population cell frequencies range from 3 to 470, with an average of 100.
+In the repeated studies, the resulting average overall sample size is 4104; we obtained similar results with a smaller average sample size of 2052.

 We are interested in the overall population and subgroup mean estimates.
+We assume that the MAR sample inclusion mechanism depends only on $Z$.
+Within each poststratification cell, MRP assumes that the inclusion probability is the same, and the individuals are independently and identically distributed.
+EMRP uses the correlation between $X$ and $Z$ to infer the cell counts for poststratification with $(Z, X)$.
+The inclusion probabilities can therefore be treated as a summary statistic of the distribution of $Z$ and their correlation with the inclusion mechanism.
+We use the intervals of inclusion probabilities to create subgroups of interest.

-We create four subgroups based on the percentiles of inclusion probabilities and the value of $X$.
-The first subgroup includes units from 20 cells with inclusion probabilities lower than or equal to the 40th percentile; the second contains 20 cells with inclusion probabilities between the 20th and 60th percentiles; the third group of 20 cells has inclusion probabilities between the 40th and 80th percentiles, and the fourth group covers 20 cells with inclusion probabilities above or equal to the 60th percentile.
-For the 1st, 2nd, and 4th subgroup, 5 of the 20 cells have $X=0$ and 15 have $X=1$; for the 3rd subgroup, 15 cells have $X=0$, and 5 have $X=1$.
-We assess bias, root mean squared error (rMSE), 95\% confidence interval length (CI length), and the nominal coverage rate of 95\% CIs (coverage rates) for the five population quantities of interest.
+We consider two methods to create subgroups.
+First, we create four subgroups based on the percentiles of the inclusion probabilities of the $J$ cells and the distribution of $(X \mid Z)$.
+Each subgroup contains 20 cells: the first subgroup includes cells with inclusion probabilities lower than or equal to the 40th percentile; the second contains those with moderate inclusion probabilities between the 20th and 60th percentiles; the third group includes those with medium inclusion probabilities between the 40th and 80th percentiles, and the fourth group covers high inclusion probabilities above or equal to the 60th percentile.
+The $X$ categories have different frequencies across subgroups, where for the 1st, 2nd, and 4th subgroup, 15 of the 20 cells have $X=0$ and 5 have $X=1$; for the 3rd subgroup, 5 cells have $X=0$, and 15 have $X=1$.
+The average sampled cell sizes in the $(Z, X)$ cross-tabulation table for subgroups with low $p_I$: 0.03-0.27, moderate $p_I$: 0.21-0.38, medium $p_I$: 0.30-0.54, and high $p_I$: 0.40-0.95 are (9, 24, 53, 87) with average subgroup sample sizes (198, 491, 1064, 1744).
+The simulation scenarios cover cases with sparse cells and small groups.